salesforce-heroku-workshops/enterprise-java-developer/index.md

         </dependency>

     Your new `pom.xml` should look similar to:

     ![pom.xml](pom_xml.png)

 5. Save the file (From the Eclipse menu bar select `File` then select `Save`)

 Now add a new method to the `src/main/java/com/example/controller/PersonController.java` file:

-1. Add the import statements below the `package` line:
+1. Add these import statements below the `package` line:

         import java.util.List;
         import org.springframework.http.MediaType;